Dipjitbaroi/OrangeTools-Task/README.md

     * `docker-compose.yml` file to orchestrate the full stack (frontend, backend, and PostgreSQL database).
     * `.env` file support for configuring environment variables for all services.

+### The JavaScript Heap Memory Allocation Problem

+The JavaScript engine (both in web browsers for frontend code and in Node.js for backend code) uses a region of memory called the **heap** to store dynamic data like objects, arrays, and strings.
+This heap has a limited size.

+**The Problem with Large CSVs:**

+A naive approach to processing a CSV file involves reading the entire file content into memory at once.
+For large files containing hundreds of thousands or millions of rows, this can lead to severe memory issues:

+1.  **Memory Exhaustion:** Loading the entire CSV content as a single string or parsing it into a large array of JavaScript objects can easily exceed the available heap memory.
+This results in an "**Out of Memory**" (OOM) error, causing the application to crash.

+2.  **Performance Degradation:** Even before crashing, the attempt to allocate and manage such massive data structures puts immense pressure on the JavaScript engine's garbage collector.
+The garbage collector frequently pauses the main execution thread to reclaim memory, leading to:
+    * **Unresponsive Application:** The user interface (in the frontend) or the server (in the backend) becomes slow and unresponsive.
+    * **High CPU Usage:** The garbage collection process itself consumes significant CPU resources.

+3.  **Inefficient Processing:** Once the entire dataset is in memory, performing operations like validation, transformation, or individual database insertions can be slow and further contribute to memory pressure by creating intermediate data structures.

+**Why This is Critical for This Project:**

+Given the requirement to handle up to 1 million customer records via CSV upload, directly loading and processing the entire file in memory is not a viable solution.
+It would likely lead to frequent crashes and a poor user experience.

+### Mitigation Strategies Employed

+To avoid the JavaScript heap memory allocation problem, this project will employ the following efficient techniques:

+* **Backend Streaming:** The backend (Node.js) will utilize streams to read the CSV file in small chunks.
+This means only a small portion of the file resides in memory at any given time.
+Libraries like `fs.createReadStream` and a CSV parsing library will process the data incrementally.

+* **Batch Inserts:** Instead of inserting each customer record into the PostgreSQL database individually, the backend will group validated records into batches and perform bulk insert operations.
+This significantly reduces the number of database queries and the memory overhead associated with individual insertions.

+* **Optional Queue-Based Processing (for extreme cases):** For very large files or computationally intensive processing, a message queue (like RabbitMQ or Kafka) could be used.
+The backend could process the uploaded file in chunks and enqueue individual records or batches as jobs.
+Separate worker processes would then consume these jobs and perform the database operations.
+This further isolates the upload handling from the data processing and allows for better resource management and scalability.

 ## Project Structure and Tech Choices

 ├───client          # Frontend application (ReactJS)